 18. Ras Malai:

 Indian cuisine is notorious for its spice, but gladly, they also offer a lot of sweet varieties.
 Ras malai, a beloved Indian dessert that is typically consumed during festives like diwali and holi, has its origins in West Bengal.
 They are made by adding a tiny bit of vinegar or lime juice to the boiling milk to separate the curdled milk solids.
 After that, the solid curdled milk is drained, let cool, and then kneaded into dough.
 The squeezed dough balls are then drenched in thick, sweet condensed milk scented with cardamom or rose water.
 At last, the aromatic and squishy ras malai is topped with almonds, pistachios, and saffron before being served chilled.
 This palatable dessert will surely make you drool for more of its sweetness!
 Ideal served as a post-meal dessert.
-Please take note that foreigners or those sampling this filling dessert for the very first time will find it sweeter.
+Please take note that foreigners or those sampling this filling Indian dessert for the very first time will find it sweeter.

 19. Chettinad Chicken Curry: